 As one estimates, for example, the cost of carbon required for the climate action, this depends sensitively on the assumed discount rate.
 If one uses low rate, the damage caused by the fossil fuels is estimated to be high.
 With high rate, discounting effectively eliminates future damages and consequently the cost of carbon is reduced.
 (Possible exception would be catastrophic damages which are so enermous as to swamp the effects of the discount rate.)
 If someone claims that adequate climate policies can be promoted with fairly low carbon tax (or equivalent), he/she most likely relies on computations assuming high discount rate and where future climate damages are fairly small and definitely not an existential threat.
 The chosen rate implicitly buttresses the desired conservative starting point where policy should amount to minor tweaks around existing structures.
 I warmly recommend the Carbonbrief article discussing this more extensively.
 When people estimate fossil fuel damages, results are all over the place depending on whom you ask.
 Below is a figure from a fairly recent paper by Ricke et al. As you can clearly see, results are so scattered that drawing clear policy implications from it becomes well-nigh impossible.

-As is clear the role of the discount rate is central.
-Lowering it can make seemingly unprofitable investment profitable although realizing these profits requires longer time horizon and patience.
+As is clear by now, the role of the discount rate is central.
+Lowering it can make seemingly unprofitable investment profitable although realizing these profits requires a longer time horizon and patience.
 Lowering the rate also reduces project risks, because screw-ups during the construction can be compensated with the benefits one gets over the longer term.

-Implications of these observation for climate policies are of course large.
+Implications of these observations for climate policies are of course large.
 If we build the policies around actors that require the profits implied by high rates, this will be expensive and requires continuous stream of subsidies to drive the transition.
 This is unlikely to change in the future since the cost structure of low carbon alternatives tend to be dominated by capital costs.
 Use of high discount rates will imply fiddling around the existing infrastructure and making incremental changes, when fast and deep decarbonization of the whole energy system is required.

 Vice-chairperson for the Green Federation of Science and Technology and lecturer of physics in Aalto University